idekerlab/cookiecutter-musicpypackage/docs/prompts.rst

 project_slug
     The namespace of your Python package.
 This should be Python import-friendly.
 Typically, it is the slugified version of project_name.

-loader_name
-    Name for command line script to load content.
-Default is load<project_slug>

 project_short_description
     A 1-sentence description of what your Python package does.